tugberkgoc/foundation-notes/01 Setup.md

 # Setup

 In this worksheet you will learn how to configure your work environment using VS Code.
-You should start by installing Visual Studio Code from the [website](https://code.visualstudio.com), note that it might already be installed.
+You should start by installing **Visual Studio Code** (NOT VISUAL STUDIO!) from the [website](https://code.visualstudio.com), note that it might already be installed.
 If you are using a Coventry University computer and the software is not installed you can do this using AppsAnywhere.

 If you are using Windows 10 you will also need to install [Git](https://git-scm.com/download/win), this may already be installed on a Coventry University computer.